 Here’s what the credit reporting process looks like from start to finish:

 We report your Credit Builder Account once a month to the three major credit bureaus.
-This report, which is sent to the credit bureaus the first week of each month, is a snapshot of your account from the month before.

 So if you made a Self Credit Builder payment last month, and that dot or checkmark hasn’t shown up on your credit report just yet, don’t worry!
 It may take a while (a month or more) after we report to the credit bureaus for them to add the information to your credit report.